Neobernis/Neobernis/README.md

 #### I'm a Data Scientist.

-Student Yandex.Practicum.
-Completed more 14 cases in the domains of IT-companies, banks and internet services.
+Completed the course Yandex.Practicum "Data Science".
+I have more 14 cases in the domains of IT-companies, banks and internet services.
 Considering a job offer in this field.

 **Stack:**\
 Python, SQL, Pandas, Numpy, Scikit-learn, CatBoost, LightGBM, Matplotlib, Seaborn, SciPy, TensorFlow, PyTorch.\